AchrafKassioui/Learning-iOS-Dev/README.md

 // entities outside the defining module of this class can subclass and override
 // members of this class.
 The most permissive access level in Swift open class MyClass {}

+/// internal is the default access control
+/// if no access control is specified, internal is implicitely applied class MyClass {}
+	internal func myMethod(){}
+}
 ```

 See also this interesting link with static and dynamic linking in Swift: